tymyrddin/blue/source/docs/active/honeypots/honeypots.md

 ## Honeypots in small environments

-Home and small business networks are soft targets—ripe for botnets, brute force, and crypto-rubbish.
+Home and small business networks are soft targets, ripe for botnets, brute force, and crypto-rubbish.
 Honeypots offer:

-* A canary in the coal mine—spot attacks early.
+* A canary in the coal mine to spot attacks early.
-* A cheap deterrent—low cost, high value.
+* A cheap deterrent at low cost, high value.
-* Intel collection—learn what attackers are actually doing.
+* Intel collection to learn what attackers are actually doing.

 You don’t need a datacentre.
 A Raspberry Pi, an old laptop, or a corner of your ESXi box will do nicely.